Complaints before your contract has been completed

 - defective building work

 - a contractual issue.

 This free service offers a fast way for home owners to work with the contractor to reach an agreement while construction is still underway.
 Our EDR service shouldn't be used in place of seeking your own independent building inspection, building advice or legal advice.

 Property owners who have a contract with a contractor for domestic building work.

-For us to consider your EDR request, your contract needs to be for domestic building work and more than $3,300 in value (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite management chemical system installation, building design and completed building inspections, which can be investigated regardless of value and hydraulic design work valued over $1,100.
+For us to consider your EDR request, your contract needs to be for domestic building work and more than $3,300 in value (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, chemical termite management system installation, building design, site classification, fire protection and completed building inspections, which can be investigated regardless of value and hydraulic design work valued over $1,100.
 Domestic building work includes things like:

 - Building a house or duplex